 If you are using a NOT IN predicate to select only those rows that match the results returned by a subquery or expression, make sure there are no NULL values in those results.
 Otherwise, your outer query won’t return the results you expect.
 In the case of both IN and NOT IN, it is better to use an appropriate outer join.

 Identifiers should help to make SQL readable as if it were English.
 Short names like t1 or gh might make typing easier but can cause errors and don’t help teamwork.
 At the same time, names should be names and not long explanations.
+Remember that these are names, not documentation.
 Long names can be frustrating to the person using SQL interactively, unless that person is using SQL Prompt or some other IntelliSense system, through you can’t rely on it.

 The sp_ prefix has a special meaning in SQL Server and doesn’t mean ‘stored procedure’ but ‘special’, which tells the database engine to first search the master database for the object.